Skip to Content

 Taro rice (芋头饭) is an easy one-pot meal that is incredibly delicious.
 The fragrance from the ingredients is enough to make you drool!

-Here are the detailed steps on how to make taro rice.
+Here are the detailed steps of the taro rice recipe.

 Taro rice (芋头饭) is an easy one-pot meal that is incredibly delicious.
 The fragrance from the ingredients is enough to make you drool!